Is DIY wedding makeup the way to go?

 - I would maybe be more inclined to let a professional make me up if the service came with a practice round.
 That way, I could see if I like it first instead of risking looking like a contour clown with way too much eyeliner in the 11th hour.
 And even if they did offer a practice round, our wedding is on Maui, so there's no time for that anyway.
 Needless to say, I plan to do a handful of practice rounds myself.

-- If you go into Sephora and tell them you have an event coming up and want to try out foundations, they will give you free samples of all the best brands.
+- If you go to Sephora and tell them you have an event coming up and want to try out foundations, they will give you free samples of all the best brands.
 I got samples of Nars Sheer Glow, Makeup Forever Ultra HD, and Urban Decay Naked Skin to try.
 Makeup Forever is the winner for me.
 I tried it out for our engagement photo shoot as well as a couple long work days, and it held up like a buttery smooth champ!
 Also, the samples from Sephora are enough for like 5 uses, so I don't even think I'm gonna buy the full-size product; I'll just get another sample right before our wedding!

-- I'm definitely no expert, but have gotten kinda sorta decent at doing formal makeup over the last couple of years.
+- I'm definitely no expert, but I have gotten kinda sorta decent at doing formal makeup over the last couple of years.
 I'm a student at the YouTube School of Beauty (not a real thing, guys) where I've taken Beginner's Contouring and Boss Lady Eyebrows (not real classes, but they should be).
 After lots of practice, I feel okay about contouring and real good about my eyebrows.

 - I did my own makeup as a bridesmaid for my sister's wedding last year and my friend's wedding this year, and I think it turned out pretty decent.
 See below.